homezada/slate/source/index.html.md

 # HomeZada Partner API

 Welcome to the HomeZada Partner Integration API documentation.
-You can use our API to access HomeZada API endpoints, which can get information on various Accounts and Properties in your partner store.
+You can use our API to access HomeZada API endpoints, which can list, get, update and create information on various Accounts and Properties in your Partner data.

-We have language bindings in Shell and Ruby.
+We have language binding examples in Shell and Ruby, although any language can be used that supports a HTTP REST style and JSON payloads.
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 For questions about this API, or for help in setting up a new Partner account, please email us [here](mailto:info@homezada.com).

 <aside class="success">
-Remember — all data via this API is scoped by the Properties or Accounts only associated with your partner id.
+Remember — all data via this API is limited scoped by the Properties or Accounts only associated with your Partner account.
 No other data is accessible.
 </aside>

 # JSON API